Wreck of Breadalbane National Historic Site of Canada

 Description of Historic Place

-Wreck of the HMS Breadalbane National Historic Site of Canada is located off Beechey Island, Nunavut well above the Arctic Circle and is the most northerly known shipwreck.
-The site is comprised of the wreckage of the HMS Breadalbane, a 19th-century, 500-ton sailing ship, including the hull, fragments of the vessel and the debris field caused by the sinking of the ship.
+The Wreck of Breadalbane National Historic Site of Canada is located off Beechey Island, Nunavut well above the Arctic Circle and is the most northerly known shipwreck.
+The site is comprised of the wreckage of Breadalbane, a 19th-century, 500-ton sailing ship, including the hull, fragments of the vessel and the debris field caused by the sinking of the ship.
 The shipwreck is also a component of Beechey Island Sites National Historic Site of Canada.
 The designation refers to the shipwreck itself and the debris field that surrounds it.

 - the ship was involved in the search for Captain John Franklin’s lost expedition.

-The HMS Breadalbane was built in 1843 in a shipyard on the Clyde River in Scotland.
+Breadalbane was built in 1843 in a shipyard on the Clyde River in Scotland.
 It spent the first few years of its existence as a merchant vessel, travelling as far as Calcutta.
-After the disappearance of Sir John Franklin’s expedition, which was searching for the Northwest Passage, the HMS Breadalbane was pressed into service by the British Admiralty to supply the vessels which were exploring the Arctic waters in search of Franklin and his crew.
-It left the Thames River in 1853, accompanying the HMS Phoenix, and arrived at the rallying point for the search parties at Beechey Island later that year.
-However, the Arctic weather did not co-operate and the HMS Breadalbane soon found itself surrounded by slow-moving yet implacable pack ice.
+After the disappearance of Sir John Franklin’s expedition, which was searching for the Northwest Passage, Breadalbane was pressed into service by the British Admiralty to supply the vessels which were exploring the Arctic waters in search of Franklin and his crew.
+It left the Thames River in 1853, accompanying HMS Phoenix, and arrived at the rallying point for the search parties at Beechey Island later that year.
+However, the Arctic weather did not co-operate and Breadalbane soon found itself surrounded by slow-moving yet implacable pack ice.
 The ship was quickly emptied of as many supplies and personal effects as possible.
-On the night of August 20-21, the ice finally broke through the hull, sinking the HMS Breadalbane to the floor of Barrow Strait.
+On the night of August 20-21, the ice finally broke through the hull, sinking Breadalbane to the floor of Barrow Strait.

 Source: Historic Sites and Monuments Board of Canada, Minutes, July 2007.